thv94/cat/README.md

 # cat
- My version of the cat unix utility in ANSI C. Supports basic cat functionality with no flags.
+ My version of the cat utility in ANSI C. Supports basic cat functionality with no flags.

 # Usage
 ```